groupdocs-conversion/Groupdocs-Conversion-Reference-Tutorials/content/english/net/document-conversion/convert-ods-to-pdf/_index.md

 ## Prerequisites
 Before diving into the conversion process, ensure the following prerequisites are met:
 ### Installation of GroupDocs.Conversion for .NET
 To utilize the functionalities of GroupDocs.Conversion for .NET, you need to install the library.
-You can download it from the official GroupDocs website.
+You can download it from the GroupDocs website.
 1. Visit the download page [here](https://releases.groupdocs.com/conversion/net/).
 2. Select the appropriate version and download the package.
 3. Follow the installation instructions provided in the documentation [here](https://reference.groupdocs.com/conversion/net/).